2raj2raj/bitcoin-educational-content/courses/btc202/en.md

-- `wallets/` is the default directory that hosts one or more ;
+- `wallets/` is the default directory that hosts one or more;
 - `wallets/<name>/Wallet.dat` is the SQLite database of the portfolio (keys, descriptors, transaction metadata, etc.);
 - wallets/<name>/Wallet.dat-journal` is the SQLite rollback log.